DrPaulBrewer/single-market-robot-simulator-app-framework/README.md

 single-market-robot-simulator-app-framework
 ===========================================

+# Overview

 Provides an opinionated skeleton and logic for a webapp based on [single-market-robot-simulator](https://github.com/DrPaulBrewer/single-market-robot-simulator).

 It is assumed that the goal is a comparitive study consisting of, say, simulation data from N different configurations of single-market-robot-simulator and various charts.

-The example app built from single-market-robot-simulator-app-framework is structured as a single webpage javascript app.
+An example app (see github drpaulbrewer/robot-trading-webapp) built from single-market-robot-simulator-app-framework is structured as a single webpage javascript app.
 The page is divided into 7 tabs for different functional areas:
 * app - Pick a study, run it, choose charts to view, download a .zip file of the data or upload to cloud.
 * edit - Edit the configuration of the study, such as buyers values, sellers costs, number of buyers and sellers, robot type for each buyer and seller, Poisson rate of arrival for each buyer and seller, various market rules